ankane/searchkick/README.md

 ### Results

-Searches return a `Searchkick::Results` object.
+Searches return a `Searchkick::Relation` object.
 This responds like an array to most methods.

 ```ruby
 results = Product.search("milk")